GDPR in DACH: How to Sell in the German-speaking Market

 Why is consent so crucial in GDPR for sales?

-What is Legitimate Interest as outlined in the GDPR?
+What is legitimate Interest as outlined in the GDPR?

-Unlike explicit consent from the user, Legitimate Interest is when you know you have a valid reason for data processing.
+Unlike explicit consent from the user, legitimate Interest is when you know you have a valid reason for data processing.
 That is, your business interest far outweighs any other factors.
 A good example is a credit card company that notices suspicious charges on a customer’s account.
 In this case, they’ll have to access and process the customer’s data because that serves to protect the customer.

-What is the UWG?
+What is e-Privacy?

-Source: Echobot
+Source: dealfront

 Now that you’re more familiar with the two main terms, let's break down how to set up your company and sales strategy for success in the German-speaking market.